christian-montes/CART/README.md

-# L02 CART

-Download the repository as a zip folder and begin an R project for this lab.
-The zip folder will contain instructions (repeated below) and a template to get an Rmd file started.

-## Overview

-The main goal of this lab is to continue practicing the application of tree-based methods (i.e., classification and regression trees).

 ## Datasets

 We have split the `wildfires.csv` dataset into a training dataset (`wildfires_train.csv`) and test dataset (`wildfires_test.csv`).
 They are contained in the **data** subdirectory along with a codebook.